TomRaaff/first-mpa/LOG.md

 So, instead, I'll write one js-file for every page.

 I resumed working on the design system page.
 First-up: the html.
+I thought that implementing the design system would be a bit faster, since the thinking was already done by the guys from the [Figma video](linktoyoutube here).
+But it still takes a while to set up.
+I'm pretty happy to see where my folder strucure is taking me though.
+It looks very comprehensible so far.

+### Day 3
+I added a component for the colors-part of the designsystem page.
+It doesn't contain any logic, but it works nicely.